WasatchPhotonics/CrashTestNET/README.md

 ever-living crap out of them and make them howl.
 Mixing those two sets of requirements into one app is just begging for trouble.

+Also, MultiChannelDemo has a specific focus on HW triggering, which is not appropriate or useful for the majority of CrashTestNET's use cases.

 ## Threading

 At the moment I'm going with BackgroundWorkers, not because I don't understand